 This information explains your thyroid cancer treatment plan at Memorial Sloan Kettering (MSK).

-In most cases, you will first have surgery to remove your tumor.
+Usually, the initial treatment is surgery to remove your tumor.
 After surgery, you may also have radioactive iodine therapy.Back to top

 Early Follow-up Care

 After your initial treatment, you will continue to see your surgeon, endocrinologist, and nuclear medicine doctor.
-Over time, you will probably only need to see one of these specialists.
+Over time, you will probably only need to see 1 of these specialists.
 You and your doctor will decide when that time is right for you.Back to top

 Ongoing Follow-up Care

 After this early follow-up period, you may be eligible to join the Thyroid Cancer Survivorship Program.
 In the survivorship program, you will receive support as you recover from the physical and emotional effects of thyroid cancer and its treatments.
-Your doctor will help you decide when you are ready for this step.
+Your doctor will help you decide when you’re ready for this step.

 Your MSK doctor or survivorship NP will send your local doctor a detailed summary of your care at MSK, as well as copies of your test results.
 This report will also include our recommendations for future care based on the treatment you received.
-Your MSK doctor or NP will continue to be available to you and your local doctor if you have any questions about your care, or if you develop a new thyroid problem.Back to top
+Your MSK doctor or survivorship NP will continue to be available to you and your local doctor if you have any questions about your care, or if you develop a new thyroid problem.Back to top